Australian Capital Territory: Early settlement

-The first land grant in the region was made to Joshua John Moore in 1823 and European settlement in the area began in 1824 with the construction of a homestead by his stockmen on what is now the Acton Peninsula.
+The first land grant in the region was made to Joshua John Moore in 1823, and European settlement in the area began in 1824 with the construction of a homestead by his stockmen on what is now the Acton Peninsula.
 Moore formally purchased the site in 1826 and named the property Canberry or Canberra.

-A significant influx of population and economic activity occurred around the 1850s goldrushes.
-The goldrushes prompted the establishment of communication between Sydney and the region by way of the Cobb & Co coaches, which transported mail and passengers.
+A significant influx of population and economic activity occurred around the 1850s gold rushes.
+The gold rushes prompted the establishment of communication between Sydney and the region by way of the Cobb & Co coaches, which transported mail and passengers.
 The first post offices opened in Ginninderra in 1859 and at Lanyon in 1860.

 During colonial times, the European communities of Ginninderra, Molonglo and Tuggeranong settled and farmed the surrounding land.
 The region was also called the Queanbeyan-Yass district, after the two largest towns in the area.
 The villages of Ginninderra and Tharwa developed to service the local agrarian communities.

 During the first 20 years of settlement, there was only limited contact between the settlers and Aboriginal people.
 Over the succeeding years, the Ngunnawal and other local indigenous people effectively ceased to exist as cohesive and independent communities adhering to their traditional ways of life.
 Those who had not succumbed to disease and other predations either dispersed to the local settlements or were relocated to more distant Aboriginal reserves set up by the New South Wales government in the latter part of the 19th century.